 While these behaviors can be challenging, it’s important to remember that they are often a result of the disorder and not personal attacks.

 Do Those Suffering From BPD Regret Breaking Up?

-Many people with BPD do regret breaking up with their partners.
+Many BPD sufferers do regret breaking up with their partners.

-This is because people with BPD often have a fear of abandonment, and breaking up can trigger this fear.
+This is because people with BPD often have a extreme fear of abandonment, and a relationship ending up can trigger this intense fear.

 Additionally, people with BPD may idealize their partners and see them as perfect.

 When the relationship ends, they may feel like they’ve lost something perfect and may regret their decision to break up.

 Finally, people with BPD often swing between extremes when it comes to their emotions.
 This can mean that they may regret breaking up with you one minute and be glad that they did the next.

 If someone with BPD has broken up with you, giving yourself time to heal is essential.